Myrtle Beach City Council

 1101 NORTH OAK STREET, MYRTLE BEACH, SC 29577

-NOTE: CITIZENS ARE INVITED TO ATTEND AND PARTICIPATE IN MEETINGS.
-CITIZENS WHO WISH TO ADDRESS COUNCIL ARE ASKED TO SIGN IN PRIOR TO THE START OF THE MEETING TO STATE THEIR NAMES PRIOR TO SPEAKING.
-A TOTAL OF 30 MINUTES WILL BE PROVIDED AT THE END OF THE MEETING FOR NON-AGENDA PUBLIC ISSUES.
+NOTE: CITIZENS ARE INVITED TO ATTEND AND PARTICIPATE IN THE MEETINGS.
+CITIZENS WHO WISH TO ADDRESS COUNCIL ON NON-AGENDA ISSUES ARE ASKED TO SIGN IN PRIOR TO THE START OF THE MEETING AND STATE THEIR NAMES PRIOR TO SPEAKING.
+A TOTAL OF 30 MINUTES WILL BE PROVIDED AT THE END OF THE MEETING.

 PUBLIC REQUESTS, PRESENTATIONS, AWARDS, MEMORIALS: